Suboxone & Mental Health Treatment in Spokane WA — Telehealth

 For addiction medicine specifically, Eastern Washington faces challenges that are partly geographic and partly systemic.
 The distance from Puget Sound — where most of the state's healthcare concentration sits — means that specialty providers are fewer, waitlists are longer, and patients who cannot get timely care go without it.

-Rezolv Health is a practice that serves Eastern Washington by telehealth.
+Rezolv Health is a Puget Sound-area practice that serves Eastern Washington by telehealth.
 For a Spokane patient, this means access to the same level of care as a patient in Seattle — without the five-hour drive.
-Same-week appointments, commercial insurance billing, and evidence-based medication treatment.
+Same-week appointments, all insurance accepted, and evidence-based medication treatment.

 The telehealth advantage in Spokane